MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Overview to try Smart Retry for app updates

 1. Configure the new smart retry feature.
-1. On a device that has not yet received your app and is correctly configured to, log in in an online environment.
+1. On a device that has not yet received your app and is correctly configured to, log in an online environment.
 1. Make the device unable to download the app by means of turning it off or disconnecting it.
 1. Have your device powered on and connected to the internet during your triggered time to retry the download.